sheldon904/CEN-4090L-videogame-project/Software Requirements and Design Document.md

 We will be developing a 2D platforming game where the player has to maneuver through an infinite level, avoiding obstacles.
 The level will get more challenging and introduce new mechanics and obstacles as the player progresses.

 ##### 2. Functional Requirements
-1. New game will start when the player presses the "Play" button on the main menu
+1. A new game will start when the player presses the "Play" button on the main menu
    - **Priority**: High
-   - Essential for initiating gameplay
+   - This is essential for initiating gameplay

-2. Player can exit game by pressing the "Quit" button on the main menu
+2. The player can exit game by pressing the "Quit" button on the main menu
    - **Priority**: High
-   - Important for providing players with easy way to exit game
+   - This is important for providing players with easy way to exit game

-3. "world" scene gets loaded when the players presses the "Play" button
+3. The "world" scene gets loaded when the players presses the "Play" button
    - **Priority**: High
-   - Ensures the game starts and players are taken into game world
+   - This ensures the game starts and players are taken into game world

-4. System shall allow the player to control a character within the game world
+4. The system shall allow the player to control a character within the game world
    - **Priority**: High

-5. System shall detect and respond to collision events in the game world
+5. The system shall detect and respond to collision events in the game world
    - **Priority**: Medium

-6. System shall allow player to interact with environment boundaries
+6. The system shall allow player to interact with environment boundaries
    - **Priority**: Medium
-   - Interaction with environment boundaries contributes to game mechanics
+   - Interactions with environment boundaries contribute to game mechanics

 7. The system shall transition between different scenes (between game levels and menus).
    - **Priority**: Medium

-8. Allow the player to return to main menu from game world
+8. The system should allow the player to return to main menu from game world
    - **Priority**: Low
-   - Less critical during gameplay
+   - This is less critical during gameplay, but would improve the user's experience
 ##### 3. Non-functional Requirements
 1. The game needs to run efficiently on desktop platforms
    - **Priority**: High